| |

 which had splashed themselves across the sky in my moment of vertigo on

+the griffin ride to Ironforge.
 My headache intensified.
 Madoran and Allyndil

 gathered around me, but my eyes were locked on the parchment.
+“Find me,” it read.
+I did a double take.
+The symbol, which moments

 before had been perfectly meaningless to me, now very clearly said “Find

+me” in its alien language.
 I jumped up, and pushed passed Allyndil, clutching

 the parchment.
 Quite sure of what I was doing, I plunged into the

+evil-looking forest, head pounding, ears ringing.
 Another symbol leapt out at me, scratched into a

 tree trunk.
 “Warmer,” it read.
 My head felt ready to explode.
 Another